mastercoin-MSC/install-msc/docs/pages/installation.rst

 If not you can come back later and update your ~/.sx.cfg file with the correct details.

 Need a server?
-Try checking `UN Systems wiki <https://wiki.unsystem.net/index.php/Obelisk/Servers>`_
+Try checking `UN Systems wiki <https://wiki.unsystem.net/index.php/Obelisk/Servers>`_ *Note: At present most of the listed servers seem to have issues except obelisk.bysh.me:9091*

 Recommended System Requirements
 -------------------------------